kalekundert/debugtools/README.rst

 Usage
 =====
-I typically the following import at the beginning of any file that I'm likely to debug:
+I typically add the following import to the beginning of any file that I'm likely to debug:

 .. code:: python